Functions for Positive Least Squares (PSL) fitting of respeciate profiles

 Value

-rsp_pls_profile returns a list of nls models, one per profile/measurement set in rsp.
+rsp_pls_x returns a list of nls models, one per profile/measurement set in x.
 The pls_ functions work with these outputs. pls_report generates a data.frame of model outputs, and is used of several of the other pls_

 functions. pls_fit_species, pls_refit_species and pls_fit_parent return the supplied rsp_pls_profile output, updated on the basis of the pls_ function action. pls_plots (documented separately) produce various plots commonly used in source apportionment studies.